ebabel-games/fish-tank-simulation/README.md

 now --public
 ```

+Browse https://fish-tank-simulation-[UNIQUE_KEY].now.sh where [UNIQUE_KEY] is generated during the deployment in your terminal.

 Note: If you never installed `now` before, the first time you do an e-mail challenge will run to setup a token on your machine.
 If that happens, run `now --public` again to deploy.

 # Notes/gist for testing fish-tank-simulation